webix-hub/gitbook-webix-jet/details/models.md

 }
 ```

-**webix.remote** is better then an AJAX request for several reasons.
+**webix.remote** is better then an AJAX request for several reasons:

-First, you don't need to serialize data after loading.
+*1. You don't need to serialize data after loading.*

 Compare the results of these two requests:

 ```js
 var data1 = webix.ajax("data/nomencl/154"); 		//"{"id":154,"name":"John"}"